cptpcrd/unix_cred/docs/index.rst

         :type: int

-        The UID of the connected peer.
+        The effective UID of the connected peer.

    .. py:attribute:: gid

         :type: int

-        The GID of the connected peer.
+        The effective GID of the connected peer.

 .. py:function:: get_ucred(sock)